beelux/cnc-dashboard/README.md

 `sudo ./ansible.sh [playbook file, if none, site.yml]`

 It simply verifies that the ansible requirements.txt are met and runs through the specific playbook.

+### init.sh
+This script used by the "localKey" role to setup key-based authentication.

+It generates a local ed25519 ssh key in case it doesn't exist, then copies it over with ssh-pass and ssh-copy-id to each of the given hosts.

+Each parameter is a different host.
+For example, setting up key based authentication on `mcr-alpha.lan` and `mcr-beta.lan`:
+`./init.sh "mcr-alpha.lan" "mcr-beta.lan"`